Graph Manager overview

 - Longer data retention

-A graph in Graph Manager represents the data graph for a single project or application.
+A graph in Graph Manager represents the entirety of a connected data graph.
 Every graph has its own associated GraphQL schema.

 To create a graph in the Graph Manager interface, first select the Graph Manager organization that the graph will belong to.
 Then click New Graph in the upper right and proceed through the creation flow.